abap2UI5/docs/docs/handler_config.md

   ENDMETHOD.
 ```
-For custom configurations, simply modify the method call as follow:
+For custom configurations, simply create a config variable and import it to the main method:

 #### Theme
 ```abap